Bharath-Sathappan/flashcard-app/README.md

 ---

-## **Troubleshooting**
+## **Citations**

-- Ensure all dependencies are installed correctly.
-- Verify that the OpenAI API key is properly set.
-- If Flask doesn't start, check that the correct Conda environment is active.
+- We used ChatGPT to write the 2 UI files, script.js and index.html
+- We used Stack Overflow and the OpenAI API documentation along with ChatGPT to assist in developing our backend file, app.py

 ---